halid-durakovic/heimdall/README.md

 Easy to use HMAC WebAPI Delegating Handler and various clients (C#, NodeJs and Browser)

-This project is still very much a work in progress...
+This project is a work in progress... we are nearly there though :)